Engineering Mathematics 1

 You’ll develop your understanding of systems and system analysis tools as well as basic analogue and digital signal processing methods that would be of use in a wide range of applications in electrical and electronic engineering and beyond.
-You’ll have three 2-hour lectures and a three 1-hour practical each week for study of this module.
+You’ll have three two-hour lectures and a three one-hour practical each week for study of this module.

 This module provides an introduction to telecommunication systems.
 Topics covered include: modulation schemes (amplitude, frequency and phase), receiver configurations, noise and interference in analogue systems, delivery systems (copper, fibre, radio wave propagation and transmission-line characteristics) and multiple access techniques.
 You’ll spend around three hours in lectures and have a three hour practical per week for study of this module.

 Introducing you to the subject of power electronics you’ll cover subjects such as: methods of analysis for power electronic circuits, comparison of power supplies for electronic equipment, linear and switching regulators, single phase diode rectifiers comparison of power device types; calculation and management of losses in power devices and practical considerations for high speed switching circuits.
 You’ll have two one-hour lectures and one one-hour problems class per week plus two laboratory sessions.

 You’ll cover a range of topics in Electronic Engineering including: schmitt trigger, feedback and relaxation oscillators, synchronous counters with external input; electron mobility, joule heating, and structure of bipolar.
 You’ll spend around six hours per week in lectures as well as having a three hour practical laboratory session to study for this module.